IBL0606/agingos/docs/audit/AgingOS_CONTROL_TOWER.md

   - `docs/audit/verification-2026-03-07-fixpack-8-must-6-room-hardening/10_room_logic_scan.txt`
   - `docs/audit/verification-2026-03-07-fixpack-8-must-6-room-hardening/20_variant_term_scan.txt`
   - `docs/audit/verification-2026-03-07-fixpack-8-must-6-room-hardening/30_check_room_02_status.md`
-- Added SoT guard claim in `docs/audit/sot-claims-v1.md` (SOT-041).
+- Added SoT guard claim in `docs/audit/sot-claims-v1.md` (`SOT-041`)

-CHECK status:
+Final status:
-- CHECK-ROOM-01: REFERENCED ONLY (already PROVEN by Fixpack-3; no re-implementation in Fixpack-8).
-- CHECK-ROOM-02: NO_EVIDENCE (no real-home evidence for specific variants such as bod/loft/kjellerstue).
+- `CHECK-ROOM-01`: PASS (referenced from Fixpack-3 baseline)
+- `CHECK-ROOM-02`: NO_EVIDENCE

 Truth boundary:
-- Current ingest resolves room names generically via `rooms.display_name` case-insensitive match and `sensor_room_map` mapping.
+- Current ingest resolves room names generically via `rooms.display_name` case-insensitive match and `sensor_room_map`.
-- No claim is made that bod/loft/kjellerstue are proven in real homes.
+- No claim is made that `bod` / `loft` / `kjellerstue` are proven in real homes.

+### Phase 4 — Pilot scope decision — MUST-7 lock support deferred — 2026-03-07
+Decision:
+- MUST-7 (lock support / lock_state / lock UI/rules) is deferred and is NOT included in current pilot scope.

+Reason:
+- Deliberate risk reduction before pilot.
+- Current priority is to pilot the smallest proven surface possible and avoid introducing new issues late in the cycle.

+Truth boundary:
+- No claim is made that lock support is implemented or verified for pilot use.
+- Pilot-ready status is evaluated based on Fixpack-1 through Fixpack-8 only.
+- MUST-7 remains a post-pilot candidate, not a failed item.

+Impact:
+- No code/runtime change from this decision.
+- This is a project-scope/control decision only.